MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-overview-v15.md

 ## Upgrade paths

-When upgrading your version 14 solution to version 15, the goal is to move towards a full uptake of the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] base and system applications, as they are, and migrating code customizations to add-on extensions.
+When upgrading your [!INCLUDE[prodshort](../developer/includes/prodshort.md)] Spring 2019 (version 14) solution to version 15, the goal is to move towards a full uptake of the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] base and system applications, as they are, and migrating code customizations to add-on extensions.
 There are different upgrade paths that you follow to get to this state, as illustrated in the following figure.

 ![Upgrade path on Business Central application](../developer/media/bc15-upgrade-paths.png "Upgrade paths")